clingen-data-model/allele/source/allele/resource/simple_allele/index.md

 defintion
 : One of the set of allowable [ancillary-amino-acid-change-types](/allele/implementation/value_set_list/ancillary_amino_acid_change_type.html).
 Allowed only if the SimpleAllele describes an allele on an amino acid reference sequence.

+type
+: Code

+multiplicity
+: 0..1

 ### ReferenceCoordinate

+{:dl-horizontal}
+definition
+: The genetic loci of the variant.

+multiplicity
+: 1

 #### identifier